-Courses offered during the Fall and Spring Semesters and Summer Terms, together with the time and place of class meetings and official calendar, are published in a SCHEDULE OF CLASSES which is distributed before the priority registration period of each semester.
+Courses offered during the Fall and Spring Semesters and Summer Terms, together with the time and place of class meetings and official calendar, are available online at ww.apsu.edu/records under the SCHEDULE OF CLASSES link.

 The University reserves the right to cancel any course listed in the SCHEDULE OF CLASSES.